tig-dev/3D-web-platform/README.md

 > Senior capstone project sponsored by Kinetic Vision.

 A Web-based platform for displaying 3D models, using Typescript React and three.js.
 Users would be able to create projects, upload models to them, and share them with other users.
+The project is being built on top of the Kinetic Vision Software + Solutions Group web app boilerplate.

 ## Team